Stabbed Newcastle United fan home after Milan attack

 The 58-year-old was taken to hospital after being stabbed twice in the arm and once in the back.

+Posting on social media, Mr McKay said it had been an "unprovoked attack" and he was thankful his son and friend were not seriously hurt.

-Police are investigating the attack, which happened hours before Newcastle's Champions League match with AC Milan.
+Police are investigating the assault, which happened hours before Newcastle's Champions League match with AC Milan.

-Mr McKay's family told BBC Radio Newcastle he had safely returned home.
+Mr McKay's family told BBC Radio Newcastle he had safely returned home and he said he had been checked at the Royal Victoria Infirmary and was "all good" although still a "bit sore".

 Newcastle United said it was "deeply concerned" at what happened, hours before its first Champions League appearance for 20 years, and it was liaising with the local authorities.